By: Richard Hanus, Esq.

 For instance – in the U.S. government realm, when was the last time you heard about how great the U.S. postal system, or any government agency, was working?
-And those green card interview stories, where marriage to a U.S. citizen is involved!
-Everyone has heard about them – either from their friends or acquaintances, the movie “Green Card”, or simply by surfing the internet and having the good (mis)fortune of reviewing this or that immigration blog.
-“I heard that they separate the couple and berate each party individually”, “I heard the immigration officer calls the parents of each party and ask lots of questions”, “I heard they send big and tough immigration agents to the home to visit to make sure the couple really lives together.”
+And those green card interview stories, where marriage to a U.S. citizen or permanent resident is involved!
+Everyone has heard about them – either from their friends or acquaintances, the movie “Green Card”, or simply by surfing the internet and coming across this or that immigration blog.
+“I heard that they separate the couple and berate each party individually”, “I heard the immigration officer calls the parents of each party and ask lots of questions”, “I heard they send big and tough immigration agents to the home to make sure the couple really lives together.”
 Certainly, those types of accounts are enough to stir up anxiety in anyone thinking about starting this process.

 What factors typically give rise to marriage fraud suspicions?
 (Some of these may not apply for applicants being interviewed overseas).
 Big age difference between the parties.
 Significant difference in their cultural and/or religious backgrounds.
 The foreign national applicant’s immigration law violations e.g. out of status, no status, history of unauthorized employment, etc. Prior immigration applications, especially prior marriage based filings.
 Quickie marriage based on a relationship of short duration.

 Public Record Searches and Online/Social Media Investigation: Immigration authorities are also known these days to engage in extensive public records searches and online/social media investigations.
 It is not uncommon for immigration officers to conduct credit checks and address searches based on social security numbers the parties provide.
 A person with awful credit may be perceived as being inclined to marry a foreign national for a fee, and not love.
 Also, suspicions may arise if the addresses that come up in a credit check do not match up with information in the immigration filing.
-Further, information connected to an applicant’s online identity on a social networking site may conflict with information including in their immigration filing.
+Further, information connected to an applicant’s online identity on a social networking site may conflict with information included in their immigration filing.

 How important is it to obtain documentation reflecting joint or commingled assets, and shared residence?
 Documentation, such as bank statements, bills, photographs, leases, etc., to substantiate a claim that a couple lives together is certainly important, but it is no way the end of the story.
 The bottom line is that anyone, including individuals that do not actually reside together, can obtain a joint bank account, a lease, a bill or whatever, indicating a common address.

-PUBLISHED May 9, 2017– “IMMIGRATION LAW FORUM” Copyright © 2017, By Law Offices of Richard Hanus, Chicago, Illinois
+PUBLISHED August 10, 2021– “IMMIGRATION LAW FORUM” Copyright © 2021, By Law Offices of Richard Hanus, Chicago, Illinois